Village Care Project

 The gratitude from the village people for helping them will often fill your heart.

-We cannot make promises but you will have opportunities to see elephants, giraffes, gazelles, lions, cape buffalo, hyenas, wildebeests and more!
+We cannot make promises but you will typically have opportunities to see elephants, giraffes, gazelles, lions, cape buffalo, hyenas, hippos, wildebeests and more!

-Several of our lodges will have a pool, bar and/or restaurant.
+Several of our lodges will have a pool, and bar.
+All lodges will have a restaurant.

 The majority of our trip is a "road trip" to visit remote villages.
-We are limited to lodging available in that region.
-However, rest assured, you will have good food, a clean bed with a mosquito net and a bathroom with toilet,
+We are limited to lodging available in the region we visit.
+However, rest assured, you will have good food, a clean bed with a mosquito net and a bathroom with toilet, sink and shower.

-Note: AC is often non existent, we open our screened windows for the evening breeze.
+Note: AC is usually non existent, we open our screened windows for the evening breeze.

 Meals are very nice.
 You will get a wide variety of foods to choose from at each meal.
 There will be some local dishes but you will recognize most of the dishes.

-Lunch is often a picnic style chicken and bread lunch box as we are traveling.
+Lunch is often a picnic style with chicken, fruit, boiled egg, and bread lunch box as we are traveling.

-Dinners will usually be a variety of meats like chicken, pork or beef, several lovely vegetable options and soup.
-It is either buffet or they serve it in course.
+Dinners will usually be a variety of meats like chicken, pork or beef, several lovely vegetable options with soup and homemade breads.
+It is either buffet or they serve it in courses.

 Whether the lodging is a lovely room with a view or a more rustic safari style tent camp, they are all unique and comfortable living spaces.
 Some lodges will have a nice refreshing pool and a bar or restaurant for meals and drinks.
-You will enjoy yourself.
+You will enjoy yourself and eat well.

 Once you arrive in Tanzania, the majority of the trip is all inclusive in the price.
 The price is also very reduced from other tour groups you will find.

-All volunteers with double occupancy will have their own bed and share a bathroom with a toilet, usually one towel each, sink and shower.
-Note wash clothes are often not provided.
+All volunteers will have their own room, however we reserve the right to have same sex person share a room, in the event that the lodge is full.
+Everyone will have their own bed, a bathroom with a toilet, usually one towel each, sink and shower.
+Note hand sized wash cloths are often not provided.

 INCLUDED:

-3 meals a day, non-alcoholic beverages, airport transfers are included if you arrive/depart on same day as your trip leader, lodging, guides, translators, National Park admissions and entrance fees, safari style 4x4 vehicles with roofs that open & close and gas are all included.
+3 meals a day, non-alcoholic beverages (bottled water is extra at meals in the lodges now) like coffee and tea.
+Airport transfers are included if you arrive/depart on same day as your trip leader.
+Lodging, guides, translators, National Park admissions and entrance fees, safari style 4x4 vehicles with roofs that open & close and gas are all included.

 EXCLUSIONS: